Research

 Work In Progress

-Platforms could be part of a larger platform like an app store.
-Even though there exists a positive cross-group network externality between buyers and sellers, there is still an incentive for buyers and sellers to segment into different platforms.
-Buyers may choose to use different platforms to access more targeted products, while sellers may use different platforms to avoid competition for buyers’ attention.
-This paper argues that segmenting the market using smaller platforms can be profitable for the large platform, as it can charge different platform fees to sellers of different quality and save buyers’ attention to better sellers.
-This paper also shows that when market agglomeration is more profitable for the large platform, it may choose to ban smaller platforms, which could be socially inefficient as it may deter mediocre sellers from entering the market.
+Some apps on platforms are themselves smaller platforms featuring their own app stores.
+All else equal, buyers are better off on a platform with more sellers and sellers are better off on a platform with more buyers.
+However, different buyers and sellers may prefer to be active on different platforms.
+Buyers may choose to use different platforms to access more targeted products, while sellers may use different platforms to avoid competition for buyers' attention.
+This paper argues that segmenting the market using smaller platforms can be profitable for the large platform, as it can charge different platform fees to sellers of different quality and keep buyers' attention to better sellers.
+This paper also shows conditions where the large platform might ban the smaller platform even though its presence would be socially beneficial.